eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Interacting with your contract

-To interact with your contract send a transaction on your local EOS node.
-Transactions on EOS are made of `actions`.
-Send a single action to your contract.
+Send a transaction on your local EOS. node to the blockchain to interact with your smart contract.
+A transaction contains multiple actions.
+You can send a transaction with a single action using the --send-action command.

 You must also create a test account from which to send the action.